Client Side vs Server Side: Summary

 Web development is not a single activity—it’s an umbrella term for several different fields of website creation.
-The primary forms of web development are client-side, server-side, and full stack development.
-Both client and server-side programming are necessary to make a website function, and these skilled developers often need to work closely together to create a well-designed and functioning product.
+The primary forms of web development are client side, server side, and full stack development.
+Both client and server side programming are necessary to make a website function.
+Skilled developers who work in these fields often need to work closely together to create a well-designed and functioning product.

-Client-Side Web Development
+Client Side Web Development

-Server-Side Web Development
+Server Side Web Development

-To understand what a server-side developer does, we must first go over how a website works, and what makes it different from a picture or an interactive text document.
+To understand what a server-side developer does, we must first go over how a website works, and how it’s different from a picture or an interactive text document.
 The client-side of a website is simply a display and collection platform for information.
-The site communicates with servers, using them to retrieve and send data to provide you with the services you need.
+The site communicates with web servers, using them to retrieve and send data from databases to provide you with the services you need.

 How to Become a Client- or Server-Side Web Developer

 The tech industry is unusually holistic in its hiring practices, and they take into account much more than just a degree.
-In fact, many front and back-end development jobs don’t even require a degree.
+In fact, many front and back end development jobs don’t even require a degree.
 For many people, a short stay in one of the nation’s many coding bootcamps is enough.
 Coding bootcamps are a form of career and technical education that teaches students only what they need to land a job in tech.
 Plus, these new programs already have a proven track record in the industry.